mediapeers/postqueue/README.md

 The callback will receive the `op` and `entity_type` attributes and the `entity_ids` of all queue entries selected for processing.
-If the block fails, by either returning `false` or by raising an exception the queue entries are postponed a bit, up until `Postqueue::MAX_ATTEMPS` times (which currently is defined as 5).
+If the block fails, by either returning `false` or by raising an exception the queue entries are postponed a bit, up until `Postqueue::MAX_ATTEMPTS` times (which currently is defined as 5).

 The method will return the return value of the block.